piotrbulkowski/ArchKata/README.md

 ## Resources
-1. [DNS](https://github.com/piotrbulkowski/ArchKata/DNS) - DNS resolver and forwarder, the first project in the repo that's WIP
+1. [DNS](https://github.com/piotrbulkowski/ArchKata/tree/main/DNS) - DNS resolver and forwarder, the first project in the repository.